-If watching a wide variety of exotic birds and other animals is a high priority for you, our Khao Sok National Park tour is just the ticket.
-It is the ultimate wildlife sanctuary in southern Thailand.
+Khao Sok is the ultimate wildlife sanctuary in southern Thailand.
 Monkeys are very common, especially Dusky Langurs.
 These gregarious black and silver monkeys are famous for their leaping ability.
 Luckily for us, they have defined arboreal pathways... just like our ground trails.
 This means that you can bet that if you see one make a leap, there will soon be others using the same branches.

 Pig-tail Macaques, Long-tail Macaques, and even Stump-tail Macaques are common in the park.

-White-handed Gibbons, an endangered species of ape, are common in the park.
-Their wacky morning calls will certainly surprise and entertain you.
+White-handed Gibbons, an endangered species of ape, are very common in the park.

 Common sightings besides the Great Hornbill include Bushy-crested, Oriental-pied, Wreathed, and occasionally the very strange-looking Helmeted Hornbill.
 You will hear the bizarre call of the Helmeted Hornbill even if you don’t see one.
 Their call is very unusual.It starts with a series of 'hoot' and finishes with a laughing sound.

 Plus, there are plenty of big ficus, dipterocarpus, leguminosae, mimosoidaeae and other emergent trees, as well as a good variety of epiphytic plant to discover.